inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 Note that these settings are required, otherwise an error is returned.

-The :par:`alwaysFlush` parameter controls whether to write packets to the pcap file as they are recorded, or after the simulation has concluded.
+The :par:`alwaysFlush` parameter controls whether to write packets to the PCAP file as they are recorded or after the simulation has concluded.
 It is ``false`` by default, but it's set to ``true`` in all PCAP recorders to make sure there are recorded packets even if the simulation
 crashes: